-- Check the application checklist one last time and make sure you didn't miss anything! - The checklist is typically found in the appendix of the solicitation.
+- Check the application checklist one last time, and make sure you did not miss anything!
+Please pay special attention to the critical elements. - The checklist is typically found in the appendix of the solicitation.

 Appendix A Application Checklist FY 2018 Comprehensive Opioid Abuse Site-based Program